Ordinary passports and national ID-cards

 You cannot apply for an ordinary Swedish passport or ID-card at the Consular Service Office in Brussels, only for an emergency passport.
 If you need to apply for an ordinary Swedish passport, please contact the Swedish Police or a Swedish Embassy.
 Further details on Sweden Abroad.
 It is possible to collect your national ID-card or ordinary passport at the Consular Service Office in Brussels.
 The fee for collecting an ordinary passport is 150 SEK.
 Please state at the time for application where the passport will be collected.

 If you have lost your passport, if it has expired or if your passport is at an embassy in order to get a visa issued, you can apply for an emergency passport at the Consular Service Office in Brussels, located at: 3, rue du Luxembourg, 1000 Brussels.
 The emergency passport is usually issued for travel directly to Sweden or to your country of residence and is valid for a limited time.
-In case you apply for an emergency passport for travel to a another country in order to apply for an ordinary Swedish passport, please check that the kind of Swedish emergency passport, issued in Brussels, is a valid travel document and the time of validity.
-The best way is to contact the Embassy of the country you plan to visit.

 You will need the following: